nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 There are 5 different classes, that each inherit from the abstract Command class.
 The commands read information from the PropertyList and ClientList classes respectively, and display using the Ui class, making use of the objects of these classes.
-The Commands which display all the information - i.e. CommandListClients, CommandListProperties, and CommandListEverything read and display using loops inside the overriden execute() method itself.
+The Commands which display all the information - i.e. CommandListClients, CommandListProperties, and CommandListEverything read and display using loops inside the overridden execute() method itself.
 The Commands which display selected information - i.e. CommandListClientsWithTags and CommandListPropertiesWithTags use their private methods to display their information, using methods present in Ui.
 The class structure is as follows -
 ![ListClassDiagram](diagrams/ListClassDiagram.png)